This Silicon Valley city just voted to institute first-in-the-nation gun ownership requirements | News Channel 3-12

 As to enforcement, police officers crossing paths with gun owners would ask for proof of insurance, much like they do with car insurance during traffic stops, Liccardo explained.

-While some would be exempt, including those in law enforcement and with concealed carry permits, pushback is expected, the mayor acknowledged.
+While some would be exempt, including those in law enforcement, those with concealed-carry permits, and those for whom the fee would be a financial burden, pushback is expected, the mayor acknowledged.

 “We’ve opposed this ordinance every step of the way and we will see this through to the end,” Dudley Brown, president of the National Association for Gun Rights and executive director of the National Foundation for Gun Rights, told CNN in a statement before the vote.